 2 months prior to defense: Nomination of Members For The Final Examination Committee

-2 weeks prior to defense: Certification of Completion of Master’s Thesis
+10 business days prior to defense: Certification of Completion of Master’s Thesis

 3 weeks prior to commencement: Approval Sheet; Certification of Completion of Master’s Degree Requirements